 - First opponent: Lotta Ljung, PhD, Rheumatology Hospital, University Hospital of Umeå, Sweden

 - Second opponent: Zoltán Szekanecz, Professor of Medicine, Head of Rheumatology Department at University of Debrecen Medical and Health Sciences Center, Hungary

-- Leader of the evaluation committee: Associate Professor Cecilie Johannessen Landmark, Department of Life Sciences and Health, Faculty of Health Sciences, OsloMet, Norway
+- Leader of the evaluation committee: Professor Cecilie Johannessen Landmark, Department of Life Sciences and Health, Faculty of Health Sciences, OsloMet, Norway

 Leader of the public defence